The 10 [Best Cheap] Africa Volunteer Programs Providers 2022

 There’s a reason why South Africa appears for 8 of the 10 companies listed in this article, and if you’ve read this far, you’re probably well aware of all the benefits of visiting the gorgeous country.

 GVI’s South Africa volunteer opportunities will take you to a picturesque coastal village 45 minutes from Cape Town where you can work in more than 30 different projects.
-The cheapest of them start at $439, which is very affordable considering the lack of a registration fee.
+The cheapest of them starts at $439, which is very affordable considering the lack of a registration fee.

-If you’re fascinated with famous Mount Kilimanjaro, then GVI’s volunteer programs in Tanzania are the perfect fit for you.
+If you’re fascinated with the famous Mount Kilimanjaro, then GVI’s volunteer programs in Tanzania are the perfect fit for you.
 They offer two programs, both located right at the feet of the mighty peak, starting at $439USD, which is a great price considering there’s no registration fee.

 The programs allow you to either work with female empowerment, helping create a future where the women of Tanzania are equal and able to sustain themselves without being reliant on families or spouses.
 You can also teach language and literacy to young children, further brightening the future of this wonderful country, making it a great choice for your volunteer trip to Africa.

 Zanzibar is a beautiful island country that rests in the Indian Ocean.
-These amazing islands are ringed with gorgeous beaches and have been a center of trade, culture and politics for centuries if not millennia.
+These amazing islands are ringed with gorgeous beaches and have been a center of trade, culture, and politics for centuries if not millennia.
 Zanzibar boasts an impressive array of marine life, but sadly this amazing part of the country is under constant threat.

 Thus, you can do your volunteer work in Africa with GVI in Zanzibar and work with the conservation and research into the dolphins that live in the waters surrounding the island, or teach English to ensure young children from poor backgrounds a chance to get a job in the thriving tourism sector related to the marine life.
 The former costs from $708USD while the latter will run you $469USD and up.

-Zambia is home to the Zamebsi River which forms its border with Zimbabwe and also feeds the magnificent Victoria Falls.
+Zambia is home to the Zambesi River which forms its border with Zimbabwe and also feeds the magnificent Victoria Falls.
 With GVI you can stay and work in the town of Livingstone located a mere 20 minutes away from the falls.
 Here you can work with girl empowerment or teaching English, both activities that will help protect and encourage the most vulnerable members of Zambian society.

 Both programs start at $469USD and are great volunteer programs in Africa.
-Choosing one of these will allow you to visit a country not many people ever get to see, and also marvel at the amazing sight of the Victoria Falls.
+Choosing one of these will allow you to visit a country not many people ever get to see, and also marvel at the amazing sight of Victoria Falls.

-Founded in 2007 by the executive director Dan Radcliffe after he returned from a backpacking trip where he spent time as a volunteer in Africa, International Volunteer HQ operates based on their four core values of responsibility, innovation, trust and “awesome”.
+Founded in 2007 by the executive director Dan Radcliffe after he returned from a backpacking trip where he spent time as a volunteer in Africa, International Volunteer HQ operates based on its four core values of responsibility, innovation, trust and “awesome”.